MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-templates.md

 What is *not* included in templates is the report's data.

-Report templates use the file extention .PBIT (compare this to Power BI Desktop reports, which use the .PBIX extension).
+Report templates use the file extention .PBIT (compare to Power BI Desktop reports, which use the .PBIX extension).

 To create a report template, select **File > Export > Power BI template** from the menu, which brings up the following window, which prompts you to provide a description for the template.
 In this example, our description for the template is *Monthly sales report template.*